Introduction to adventure gear pack weight planning

 If the result looks reasonable but the trip still feels hard in real life, remember that numbers are only part of the story.
 Pack fit, terrain, heat, altitude, injury history, and conditioning all matter.
 A well-fitted pack with a moderate load can feel better than a lighter pack that rides poorly.
 Use the calculator to guide decisions, then test your setup on local walks before committing to a long route.

-Many hikers use percentage-of-body-weight ranges as a quick comfort check.
-These are not strict rules and they are not a substitute for judgment, but they can help you frame the result.
+Many hikers and travelers use percentage-of-body-weight ranges as a quick comfort check.
+These are not strict rules and they are not a substitute for judgment, but they can help you frame the result from this planner.

 | Pack weight as % of body weight | Typical description | Common use cases |